exuehn/Project.Presentation/README.md

 # Mechanics

-Explanation of the how users experience or interact with your project.

 There will be a simple website, where users are able to interact with it.
 There will be a few tasks or levels where you have to complete under the difficult circumstances they are in.
 This could be working with an inverted mouse, keyboard keys are messed up, cursor constantly changing positions.

 # Aims

-Any objectives, goals, or idea you want the user or viewer to enage with.

 Main objective is to make the user uncomfortable when dealing with the website.
 To feel like using an interface is foreign and difficult.